Tier 1 appeals

 • An administrative law judge from the Office of Administrative Hearings (OAH)

-You can submit an appeal after a PBM denies your reimbursement request or if you disagree with the PBM's decision.
+You or your representative, such as a pharmacy services administrative organization (PSAO), can submit an appeal after a PBM denies your reimbursement request or if you disagree with the PBM's decision.

-To file an appeal, you also need to meet all the requirements below:
+To file an appeal, the pharmacy will also need to meet all the requirements below:

-• You're a small pharmacy with no more than 15 retail locations.
+• The small pharmacy has no more than 15 retail locations.

-• You filled the prescription in Washington state.
+• They filled the prescription in Washington state.

-• You filled the prescription for a customer with a fully insured, non-ERISA plan.
+• They filled the prescription for a customer with a fully insured, non-ERISA plan.

-• You completed the reimbursement process through your PBM.
+• They completed the reimbursement process through their PBM.

-• Within the past 30 days, you received a denial or a reimbursement you disagree with.
+• Within the past 30 days, they received a denial or a reimbursement they disagree with.

 The Small Pharmacy Appeals Program follows these laws and rules: